viktorzee/ticketing-app/README.md

 **Create a Ticket**

 To create a ticket, click the "Create Ticket" button on the home page.
-Fill in the required fields (title, description, priority), and click the "Save" button.
+Fill in the required fields and click the "Save" button.
 If the ticket is saved successfully, you will see a success message, and the ticket will be added to the list of tickets on the tickets page.

 **View a Ticket**

-To view a ticket, click its title in the list of tickets on the home page.
-You will be taken to a page that shows the details of the ticket.
+To view a ticket, click its eye icon 👁️ of the ticket in the tickets page.

 **Update a Ticket**